jasonemiller/jasonemiller.github.io/_posts/2024-11-05-fitting-an-ellipse.md

 The astute reader will notice that I have not written up what we do in the event that $\ell_1$ and $\ell_2$ are parallel.
 You can do this yourself, using the narrative in the [Math Stack Exchange article as a guide](https://math.stackexchange.com/questions/109890/how-to-find-an-ellipse-given-2-passing-points-and-the-tangents-at-them/109927#109927).

 Happy computing!

+## Coda

+The above wasn't helpful to the students.
+As it turns out, they were given points in 3-space that lie on the path of a moon orbiter, and they wanted to fit a differentiable curve to those points.
+That's a very different problem.
+They ended up using cubic splines to get a differentiable path.

 <!--
 SYNTAX FOR IMAGES